Tejasbisen786/Learning-Docker/notes.md

 # Dockerization NODE js application

-- Dockerfile - Write step pick base os
+- Dockerfile - Write step pick base os and rest operation related your aplliction that you're building

+# Docker Compose

+the concept related with executing more than one contianer at a time and simlutaneously all should run and give services to the users
+  - You can Create And Setup Compose
+  - YOu can Configure
+  - You can Destroy the container